ajyl/ajyl.github.io/_pages/about.md

 title: "About"
 ---

-Hello!
+Hi!
 I am a Ph.D. candidate in Computer Science at the University of Michigan.
 I am priviledged to be a part of the [LIT research group](https://lit.eecs.umich.edu/), being advised by [Professor Rada Mihalcea](https://web.eecs.umich.edu/~mihalcea/).

 My research is mostly around computational and statistical models for understanding natural language as well as social phenomena.
 Currently, I am interested in building intelligent dialogue systems that can guide users in completing their tasks.
 This entails a lot of interesting questions -- How do we best represent user utterances and dialogue states?
 How can we explain the behavior of these systems?
 And how can these systems adapt to new domains?